-Once loaded onto the vessel via a stern ramp, cargo is stowed and secured on the most appropriate deck, depending on its weight and dimensions.
-Because decks are movable, they are optimised before loading to allow for a diverse range of cargo.
+Once loaded onto a RoRo vessel via a stern ramp, cargo is stowed and secured on the most appropriate deck, depending on its weight and dimensions.
+Because decks are hoistable, they are optimised before loading to allow for a diverse range of cargo.
 LoLo vessels can only adjust their decks after the first layer of cargo has been loaded, increasing the loading time significantly.

-The climate controlled decks keep delicate cargo safe from exposure to salty water, variable temperatures and high humidity, reducing the risk of damage during transit.
-WW Ocean has a zero-tolerance policy against damage, enforced through best practices and continuous improvement of handling procedures through our Damage Prevention Programme.
+The climate-controlled decks keep delicate products safe from exposure to salty water, variable temperatures and high humidity, reducing the risk of damage during transit.

-The focus on keeping cargo safe and secure continues in case your cargo moves through transshipment.
-Your cargo never leaves the equipment it was originally stored on, from vessel to transhipment terminal and thereafter on to the next vessel.
-Weather-protected storage on the transhipment terminal can be arranged, where necessary.
+The focus on keeping products safe and secure continues even through transshipment.
+Your cargo never leaves the equipment it was originally stored on, from vessel and thereafter on to the transshipment vessel.
+Weather-protected storage on the transshipment terminal can also be arranged, where necessary.

 RoRo vs. alternatives: Total cost calculator

-A growing number of shippers and forwarders moving high-value goods on tight schedules recognise that the proper way to compare shipping options comes from considering the total landed costs and risk associated to the planned move, rather than just the ocean transport costs, which are often just a small percentage of the overall cost.
+A growing number of shippers and forwarders moving high-value goods on tight schedules recognise that the proper way to compare shipping options comes from considering the total landed costs and risk associated to the planned move, rather than solely the ocean transport costs, which is just one part of the overall cost.